About committees of management

 • The majority of Voluntary CoMs (around 85%) are incorporated through the CLRA (referred to below as CLRA Incorporated CoMs)

-• The bulk of the remaining Voluntary CoMs are Incorporated Associations (IA) governed by the Associations Incorporation Reform Act 2012 and regulated by Consumer Affairs Victoria (CAV)
+• the bulk of the remaining Voluntary CoMs are Incorporated Associations (IA) governed by the Associations Incorporation Reform Act 2012 and regulated by Consumer Affairs Victoria (CAV)

-• There are also some that are Companies Limited by Guarantee (CLG) governed by the Corporations Act 2001 (Cth) or Cooperatives (governed by the Co-operatives National Law Application Act 2013).
+• there are also some that are Companies Limited by Guarantee (CLG) governed by the Corporations Act 2001 (Cth) or Cooperatives (governed by the Co-operatives National Law Application Act 2013).

 All of these entities are non-profit organisations.
 Some IAs/CLGs/Cooperatives are also defined as charities and report to the Australian Charities and Not-for-profits Commission (ACNC).
+Annual accountability statements

 All Voluntary CoMs are required to provide an Annual Accountability Statement to DEECA regarding the Crown land reserve(s) they manage.